xwmx/nb/README.md

   -s, --serve           Start the web application server.

 Description:
-  Browse and view linked notes, bookmarks, notebooks, folders, and other items using the terminal or GUI web browser.
+  Browse, view, and edit linked notes, bookmarks, notebooks, folders, and other items using the terminal or GUI web browser.

   `browse` includes an embedded, terminal-first web application that renders [[wiki-style links]] and #tags as internal links, enabling you